5 Intermittent Fasting Myths You Wouldn’t Expect

 Myth 4: It Doesn’t Rid Your Body of Toxins

 Blasphemy!
-One of the best parts about intermittent fasting is it can reduce toxic load and turn your body into a well-oiled machine.
+One of the best parts about intermittent fasting is how it reduces toxic load and turns your body into a well-oiled machine.

-During fasting, the process that your cells use to eliminate waste products, called autophagy, is activated.
+During fasting, the process your cells use to eliminate waste products, called autophagy, is activated.

-This means you are cleaning out the “junk” when you are fasting, and this process:
+Through autophagy, you are cleaning out the “junk” when you are fasting.

-Appears to be critical to the survival of every cell in your body and has been linked to a greater lifespan.
+This process appears to be critical to the survival of every cell in your body and has been linked to a greater lifespan.

 And it comes in the form of another fad-turned-lifestyle choice: activated charcoal.